Animation Timeline

 Option 2: On the Canvas

-• Move the needle to the start of the block → adjust the element → sets Start state.
+• Move the playhead to the start of the block → adjust the element → sets Start state.

-• Selecting the block always moves needle to the start position
+• Selecting the block always moves playhead to the start position

-• Move the needle to the end of the block → adjust again → sets End state.
+• Move the playhead to the end of the block → adjust again → sets End state.

-• Moving (dragging) the needle to the start or to the end of the block will snap nicely to the exact position
+• Moving (dragging) the playhead to the start or to the end of the block will snap nicely to the exact position

 • Move: Drag a block to adjust its start time.